 - Decreased urine output: Urine color may indicate dehydration.
 If urine is concentrated and deeply yellow or amber, you may be dehydrated.

-MegaHydrate contains the active ingredient Silica Hydride, a compound known to positively affect the “zeta potential” of blood cells.
+The silica hydride in MegaHydrate is a compound known to positively affect the “zeta potential” of blood cells.
 Zeta potential (x) is the electric potential, or charge, that exists in a hydrated particle and the surrounding solution.
 Zeta potential is an important and useful indicator in which this charge can be used to predict and control the stability of colloidal suspensions.
 The greater the zeta potential, the more likely the suspension will be stable because the charged particles repel one another and thus overcome the natural tendency to aggregate.

 Zeta potential is an electrical charge that describes how far apart cells are.
 Greater zeta potential indicates more space between cells.
 Increased zeta potential has many positive health benefits.
 More zeta potential means more surface area for cells.
 Toxins, viral matter, fungi, and bacteria trapped between cells can be expunged more readily.
 More importantly, water enters cells more easily.
 Water is arguably the most vital component of anti-aging, life extension, and the removal of free radicals and waste.

-The following test has been performed and replicated by several groups of scientists with the same results.
+The following test was performed and replicated by several groups of scientists with the same results.
 It provides yet more data indicating that MegaHydrate is a contributor to good health.

 PHOTO 1 shows a microscopic view of a blood sample from a subject with low zeta potential.
 The blood cells are clustered together and trap waste elements between them.
 Note the clustering effect may be a result of dehydration from caffeine, alcohol, heat, and stress: all commonly found in people today.